-While diagnostic tests like PCR and antigen tests are typically used to diagnose cases of COVID-19, they can’t tell you if you’re still contagious.
-In general, people are most likely to transmit the virus to others in the three days before their own symptoms first appear and for about 5-14 days after, but PCR tests can remain positive for as long as 90 days, meaning that a positive test is not a sign that you’re currently contagious (CDC, 2020b).
+While diagnostic tests like PCR and antigen tests can diagnose current COVID-19 infection, they can’t tell you if you’re still contagious.
+In general, people are most likely to transmit the virus to others in the three days before their own symptoms first appear and for about 5-14 days after.
+However, PCR tests can remain positive for as long as 90 days, meaning that a positive test is not always a sign that you’re currently contagious (CDC, 2021d).

-Antigen tests, on the other hand, are usually less sensitive when it comes to identifying the virus but they tend to be positive during the window during which you’re most contagious (Yohe, n.d.).
+Antigen tests, on the other hand, are usually less sensitive when it comes to identifying the virus but they tend to be positive during the window in which you’re most contagious (Yohe, n.d.).

 If you took two different types of tests (a PCR/molecular test and an antigen test) and the PCR test was positive but the antigen test was negative, it’s a good bet that you currently have the coronavirus in your body, even if you might not currently be contagious.

-If you have symptoms, the CDC recommends remaining isolated until (CDC, 2021):
+If you have symptoms, the CDC recommends remaining isolated until (CDC, 2021e):

 - At least 10 days have passed since your symptoms first appeared and

 - At least 24 hours with no fever without fever-reducing medication and